-After leaving the fuel tank and before it enters the carburetor, the fuel passes through a strainer which removes any moisture and other sediments in the system.
+After leaving the fuel tank and before it enters the carburetor, the fuel passes through a strainer that removes any moisture and other sediments in the system.
 Since these contaminants are heavier than aviation fuel, they settle in a sump at the bottom of the strainer assembly.
 A sump is a low point in a fuel system and/or fuel tank.
-The fuel system may contain sump, fuel strainer, and fuel tank drains, which may be collocated.
+The fuel system may contain a sump, a fuel strainer, and fuel tank drains, which may be collocated.